 Equipment

-For this recipe you will need 1 piece of equipment:
+For this recipe, you will need one piece of equipment:

 Don’t forget the serving glasses for your smoothie!